Encyclopédie Marikavel-Jean-Claude-EVEN/Encyclopaedia/Enciclopedia/Enzyklopädie/egkuklopaideia

 * forum du site Marikavel : Academia Celtica

-Definition : ville d'Angleterre; comte d'Hertfordshire; sur la rivière Ver, à 19 km d'Hertford, sur la route de Londres à Birmingham.
+Définition / Displegadur : Ville d'Angleterre; comté d'Hertfordshire; sur la rivière Ver, à 19 km d'Hertford, sur la route de Londres à Birmingham.

 Capitale de la cite bretonne, puis britto-romaine, des Catuvellauni.

-Après sa destruction et son anéantissement lors de la grande revolte de Boudicca, et la confirmation de Londinium / Londres en tant que capitale romaine de la Bretagne, Verulamium est définitivement reléguee au niveau de chef-lieu de civitas des Catuvellauni
+Après sa destruction et son anéantissement lors de la grande révolte de Boudicca, et la confirmation de Londinium / Londres en tant que capitale romaine de la Bretagne, Verulamium est définitivement reléguée au niveau de chef-lieu de civitas des Catuvellauni, et ne fera plus parler d'elle spécifiquement durant la période britto-romaine.

 r